AliLRS/RISC-V_Microprogrammed/README.md

 <!-- CONTROLLER DESCRIPTION -->
 <h3 id="controller">Controller:</h3>
-<p align="justify">The controller results in the instructions to be implemented by constructing a definite collection of signals at each system clock cycle.
-Each of these output signals generates one micro-operation including register transfer.
-Thus, the sets of control signals are generated definite micro-operations that can be saved in the internal memory.</p>
-<p align="justify">Each bit that forms the microinstruction is linked to one control signal.
-When the bit is set, the control signal is active.
-When it is cleared the control signal turns inactive.
-These microinstructions in a sequence can be saved in the internal ’control’ memory:</p>
+<p align="justify">The controller, by receiving the necessary signals as inputs, provides control signals to various sections of the datapath.
+The difference between the controller in a microprogrammed control unit and a multi-cycle is that in microprogramming, the required control signals for each state are stored in a row of internal memory, such as a ROM.
+Upon receiving each line from the ROM (control word), we effectively have all the required control signals.</p>
 <p align="center">
   <img src="imgs/ROM_table.png" alt="ROM table" width="702px" heigth="491px">
 </p>